cel9029/OOPAssign/README.md

 This project implements a simple Naive Bayes Classifier to predict whether a package is damaged based on categorical features.
 The classifier is trained on a dataset of labeled examples and can predict the label (`"yes"` or `"no"`) for new instances based on their feature values.

 The graphical user interface (GUI) allows users to enter feature values, and the classifier will output the prediction (whether the package is damaged or not).
+The GUI also allows users to add new rows to the data and recalculate.

 ### Key Components:
 - **Predictor**: The classifier that performs the learning and prediction using the Naive Bayes algorithm.